A rare look at NYC’s potter’s field, home to 1 million dead

 - Trump Twitter ruling: What a Washington woman did to get blocked by the president

-The tour came amid complaints about erosion on the island’s shoreline recently unearthed at least 174 human bones.
+The tour came amid complaints about deteriorating conditions on the shoreline of the island, where erosion recently unearthed at least 174 human bones from a part of the graveyard that’s slowly washing into Long Island Sound.

-City Councilman Ydanis Rodriguez is calling for control of the island to be transferred from security-minded correction officials to the Parks Department.
+City Councilman Ydanis Rodriguez is calling for control of the island to be transferred from security-minded correction officials to the Parks Department, with the idea that it could be broadly opened to visitors.
+Abandoned structures on the island, which include the remnants of a 19th century women’s asylum and a tuberculosis hospital and a former Army missile site, would be rehabilitated and made into a museum.

+“Open Hart Island and give dignity and respect to the men and women, more than 1 million, that have been buried in this location for 150 years,” he told reporters at the start of Wednesday’s visit.

+Correction officials, though concerned about the erosion, have dismissed critics who say that the dead aren’t being treated respectfully.